 I’d missed something so ridiculously obvious – something that stuck out like a sore thumb.
 How could that have happened?
 It's on my checklist.
 I was sure I'd done it; I'd just not seen the error.

-I apologized profusely (she forgave me and I continue to work for her regularly!).
+I apologized profusely (she forgave me!).
 Then I grabbed a coffee, sat back, and considered my method.
 The routine bit is supposed to be the easiest bit – it’s supposed to be the bit I can’t get wrong, but it’s also the dullest.
 Was that the problem?

 The mindset of project closure …